Frank Gallagher (author)

-Frank B. Gallagher (pseudo.
-David Hogan) (1893–1962) was an Irish journalist, author and Volunteer.
+Francis David Gallagher (1893–1962), also known by the pseudonym David Hogan, was an Irish journalist, author and Volunteer.
 Born in Cork, he was the son of James J. Gallagher, secretary to Dwyer & Co.
 Ltd. He was educated at Presentation Brothers College, Cork, Cork and for a short period at University College Cork.

 Journalist

 As a young journalist, Gallagher was initially employed as London correspondent of William O'Brien's Cork Free Press, subsequently its final editor, though himself a separatist, personally admired O'Brien.
 The paper suffered closure in 1916 soon after the appointment of Lord Decies as Chief Press Censor for Ireland.
 Decies warned the press to be careful about what they published.
 Such warnings had little effect when dealing with such papers as the Cork Free Press.
-It was suppressed after Gallagher accused the British authorities of lying about the conditions and situation of republican prisoners in the Frongoch internment camp.
+It was suppressed after Gallagher accused the British authorities of lying about the conditions and situation of Irish Republican prisoners in the Frongoch internment camp.
 Gallagher also contributed to the nationalist newspaper New Ireland.